CharlottePortenseigne/data-operations-portfolio/sales-marketing-analysis/insights.md

 👉 Pricing acts as a **communication signal**

 - Frequent discounts weaken perceived value
 - Customers associate value with price reduction rather than product quality

+→ Opportunity: improve how value is communicated, not just priced.

 From a **marketing perspective**:

 - The business relies on promotional positioning
 - This creates dependency on discounts for conversion

 ---